NickChlanda/Finding-Eigenpairs-of-Interest/README.md

  # What problem this solves

-  If you desire information about specific eigenstates of your system, but your dimension size is much greater than what is possible via exact diagonalizaiton, this method gives you a way around that.
+  If you desire information about specific eigenstates of your system and have a sparse matrix, but your dimension size is much greater than what is possible via exact diagonalizaiton, this method gives you a way around that.

  # The 10-step pipeline